 Description is from the Midtown Detroit Inc. website.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
-Visit the business's official website if available.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Confirm Contact Information: Verify the phone numbers and email addresses listed.
+Check the official website for more details.
+Verify Location: Confirm the location using the provided Google map.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
-Note any holidays or special closure days.
-Secondary Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Business Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Be aware of any holidays or special closures.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
+Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Make sure the representative is legitimate.
+You can ask for their name and position and cross-check it on the business's official website.
 Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to get advice from a certified privacy laws attorney to ensure compliance and to safeguard your rights and interests.
-You can find more information here by finding an accredited privacy counsel.
+It is also advisable to speak with a licensed privacy legal counsel to ensure compliance and to preserve your rights and interests.
+You can find more information here by looking up a licensed lawyer specializing in privacy laws.

 Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.